 The study is the first to show how brown fat can be stimulated in adults.
 Using thermal imaging on individuals immediately after drinking a cup of coffee, they concluded that caffeine indeed stimulates brown fat cells.

-Lowers prostate cancer risks
+Daily cup of coffee lowers prostate cancer risks

 Drinking coffee every day could keep prostate cancer at bay — and even improve chances of survival in patients.